 How Do Snap Packs Work in Marvel Snap?

-Snap Packs replaced Spotlight Caches in April 2025 as the primary way to acquire new Series 4 and Series 5 cards in Marvel Snap.
-Instead of earning Spotlight Keys, you now spend Collector's Tokens on randomized card packs.
-Each pack guarantees one card from its pool, plus two goodie rolls that can return bonus cards, tokens, credits, boosters, or cosmetics.
-If you already own every card in the pack's pool, you receive tokens instead of a duplicate.
+Snap Packs replaced Spotlight Caches in April 2025 as the main way to get new Series 4 and Series 5 cards in Marvel Snap.
+You no longer earn Spotlight Keys.
+Instead you spend Collector's Tokens on randomized card packs.
+Each pack guarantees one card from its pool plus two goodie rolls that can return bonus cards, tokens, credits, boosters, or cosmetics.
+Own every card in the pool already?
+You get tokens instead of a duplicate.

 Pack Types and Token Costs

-There are four pack types, split by card series and pool size.
-Seasonal packs contain only cards released in the current and previous season, so the pool is small and your odds of hitting a specific target are higher.
-Series 5 Seasonal costs 5,000 tokens and Series 4 Seasonal costs 2,500.
-Collectors packs include all eligible cards from past seasons at a lower price: 4,000 tokens for Series 5 Collectors and 2,000 for Series 4 Collectors.
-For reference, buying a specific card outright from the Token Shop costs 6,000 tokens (Series 5) or 3,000 tokens (Series 4), so opening packs always saves you tokens per pull compared to a direct purchase.
+Five pack types split by card series and pool size.
+Seasonal packs hold only recently released cards, so the pool stays small and your odds of hitting a target run higher.
+Series 5 Seasonal costs 5,000 tokens and draws from the current and previous season.
+Series 4 Seasonal costs 2,500 and draws from the current and two previous seasons.
+Collectors packs include every eligible card from past seasons at a lower price: 4,000 tokens for Series 5 Collectors, 2,000 for Series 4 Collectors, and 650 for Series 3 Collectors.
+Buying a specific card outright from the Token Shop costs 6,000 tokens (Series 5) or 3,000 tokens (Series 4), so packs always cost fewer tokens per pull than a direct purchase.

 Goodie Rolls and Bonus Cards

-Every pack opening includes 2 goodie rolls on top of your guaranteed card.
-Each roll draws from a weighted table of possible rewards: tokens (25, 50, 100, or a jackpot of 500 to 1,000), credits (50 up to 1,525), boosters, cosmetic borders, mystery variants, or a bonus card.
-Bonus cards come from the same pool type you opened (Seasonal or Collectors), and they effectively give you a free extra pull.
-Based on Monte Carlo simulations of 10,000 players each opening 200 packs, goodies reduce the real cost of packs by 5 to 12% depending on your luck.
-At the default "Safe" tier, a 5,000-token S5 Seasonal pack effectively costs around 4,600 tokens after accounting for goodie value.
+Every pack opening adds 2 goodie rolls on top of your guaranteed card.
+Each roll draws from a weighted table: tokens (common drops at 25, 50, or 100, plus a rare jackpot up to 1,000 tokens for S5 packs or 500 for S4 packs), credits (common drops at 50, 100, or 200, plus a jackpot of 1,525 for S5 packs or 500 for S4 packs), boosters, cosmetic borders (mystery or premium), mystery variants, or a bonus card.
+Bonus cards come from the same pool type you opened (Seasonal or Collectors) and act as a free extra pull.
+Monte Carlo simulations of 10,000 players each opening 200 packs put the goodie discount at 5 to 12% depending on your luck.
+At the default "Safe" tier, a 5,000-token S5 Seasonal pack effectively costs around 4,600 tokens once you count goodie value.

 Pity Timers